ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish_platform.md

 To move your legacy Page field / eZ Flow configuration to eZ Platform Enterprise Edition you can use a script that aids in the migration process.

-The script automatically migrates only data – to move custom views, layouts, blocks etc., you have to provide their business logic again.
+The script automatically migrates only data – to move, for example, custom views, layouts, or blocks, you have to provide their business logic again.

 !!! caution